0x00002a/cronch/docs/source/backends.rst

 Building your own
 ------------------

 Making your own backend is mostly quite simple.
-Define a type which satisfies :concept:`backend` and use it.
+Define a type which satisfies :concept:`concepts::backend` and use it.
 Done.

 A very basic backend, which simply uses :expr:`boost::lexical_cast` to convert types, is shown below: